CyVerse-learning-materials/sra_submission_quickstart/index.rst

 Goal
 ----
 This workflow enables CyVerse users to make submissions to the `NCBI Sequence Read Archive (SRA) <https://www.ncbi.nlm.nih.gov/sra>`_.
-Submissions instructions include compressed sequenced files (FASTQ.gz, SFF.gz, and BAM.gz) and an XML metadata file, organized into a submission package.
+A submission included compressed sequenced files (FASTQ.gz, SFF.gz, and BAM.gz) and an XML metadata file, organized into a package.
 If you need to submit an alternative file format (HD5, SOLiD, and SRF) please email support@cyverse.org

 ----